roxi-t/Cangrow-Project/section1/README-Project.md

 nginx.conf

-• upstream wordpress_cluster: Load-balancing proxy for WordPress servers.
+• upstream wordpress_cluster: Load-balancing proxy for WordPress servers

 • server: Host for proxying to WordPress services.

 Installation and Execution